 - Salt (electrolyte) depletion

-To put 10 to 20 liters of fluid loss into perspective, most people drink less than 2 liters/day (about 8 cups) and pee less than 1.5 liters/ day, so it is easy to see how a loss of 20 liters of fluid could cause death from dehydration.
+To put 10 to 20 liters of fluid loss into perspective, most people drink less than 2 liters/day (about 8 cups) and pee less than 1.5 liters/ day, so it is easy to see how a loss of 20 liters of fluid could cause lethal dehydration.
 In addition, diarrhea pumps out salt and other electrolytes that are necessary for life.
 An electrolyte shortage can directly cause death causing the heart, brain, or other vital organs to malfunction.
 Or an electrolyte shortage could indirectly cause death by weakening the immune system’s ability to fight infection.

 HISTORY OF ORT: